mnz1988/stable-diffusion-guide/README.md

     *Launcher:* It will let you choose the path to your models folder.
 Otherwise the models normally go into `stable-diffusion-webui/models/Stable-diffusion`.

     *Collab:* Copy the **direct download link to the file** and paste it in the text box labeled `custom_urls`.
 Multiple links are separated by commas.

     Please note that checkpoints in the format `.safetensors` are safe to use while `.ckpt` **may** contain viruses.
 Be careful.

 1. **VAEs** <a name="vae"></a>[▲](#index)

     Most models don't come with a VAE built in.
 The VAE is a small separate model, which "converts your image from AI format into human format".
 Without it, you'll get faded colors and ugly eyes, among other things.

-    If you're using the collab, you should already have the below VAEs, which you can select at the top of the page, next to your models.
+    If you're using the collab, you should already have the below VAEs, as I told you to select them before running.

     There are practically only 3 different VAEs out there worth talking about:
     * [anything vae](https://huggingface.co/WarriorMama777/OrangeMixs/resolve/main/VAEs/orangemix.vae.pt), also known as the orangemix vae.
 All anime models use this.